Phil Lord and Christopher Miller: Future projects

-On May 15, 2020, Variety reported that Lord and Miller are attached to direct a film adaptation of Andy Weir's next novel Project Hail Mary for MGM, with Ryan Gosling attached to star in the leading role and Amy Pascal producing.
+On May 15, 2020, Variety reported that Lord and Miller are attached to direct a film adaptation of Andy Weir's next novel Project Hail Mary for Metro-Goldwyn-Mayer, with Ryan Gosling attached to star in the leading role and Amy Pascal producing.
+Filming began in June 2024 in the United Kingdom.
+The film is scheduled to be released on March 20, 2026.